maxoliinyk/CalmTube/CONTRIBUTING.md

-# Contributing to CleanTube
+# Contributing to CalmTube

-Thank you for your interest in contributing to CleanTube!
+Thank you for your interest in contributing to CalmTube!
 This guide will help you add new features, fix bugs, and improve the extension.

 ## Ways to Contribute